shoowack/nocna-mora/README.md

 ## Overview

-This project is a web application designed to manage actors, videos, and categories.
-It allows users to create, read, update, and delete (CRUD) actors and videos, associate actors with videos, and categorize videos.
+This project is a web application designed to manage participants, videos, and categories.
+It allows users to create, read, update, and delete (CRUD) participants and videos, associate participants with videos, and categorize videos.
 The application uses modern technologies like Next.js for server-side rendering, Prisma as an ORM for database interactions, and shadcn UI components for a consistent and accessible user interface.

 ### Features

 User Authentication: Secure login and registration using NextAuth.
-Actor Management:
+Participant Management:
-Create, edit, and delete actors.
+Create, edit, and delete participants.
-View actor profiles with associated videos.
+View participant profiles with associated videos.
 Video Management:
 Create, edit, and delete videos.
-Associate actors with videos.
+Associate participants with videos.
 Assign categories to videos.
 Category Management:
 Create, edit, and delete categories.
 Categorize videos for easy filtering and organization.
 Responsive UI: Built with shadcn UI components for a seamless user experience across devices.
-SEO-Friendly URLs: Slugs are generated for actors and categories for clean URLs.
+SEO-Friendly URLs: Slugs are generated for participants and categories for clean URLs.
 Database Seeding: Initial data can be seeded into the database for testing and development.

 ## Getting Started